-Are you thinking about taking a gap year after college or high school?
+Are you thinking about taking a gap year after high school?
 A gap year, also known as a bridge year, can be a great way to transition from high school to college and uncover your passions and purpose in life.
 Consider the many benefits of a bridge year and how it can expand your worldview and prepare you before you head off to college.

 Research shows that students who take a gap year actually perform better than their peers once they get to campus.
 This really shouldn't be a surprise given the many things students learn during a bridge year, including: